rmartinho/pbmx/pbmx_cli/cli.md

 hand when dealing.
 Stack names are unique, and can be reassigned to new stacks, akin to git branches.

+    > mask <stack>

+(Re-)masks a stack.
+This is useful for certain less common scenarios, like revealing a stack to a subset of players.

-    > shuffle <stack>
+    > shuffle <stack> [<indices>]

 Shuffles a stack, identified by its ID, session-unique index, or name.
+The shuffle is either random, or according to the given indices.
 When shuffling a stack by name, the name is reassigned to the resulting stack.
 The shuffled stack's ID and session-unique index are printed.

     > cut <stack> [<n>]